 Find a courseExpand

 BSc (Hons) Economics is an exciting new programme that will equip you with the practical skills and knowledge required to thrive as an applied economist in a variety of topical contexts.
-The programme will focus on applying theoretical economics models to a variety of relevant topical issues such as financial markets and crises, sustainability and the environment, entrepreneurship and innovation.
+The programme will focus on applying theoretical economics models to a variety of relevant topical issues such as:

 How to apply

 Wherever possible we make our conditional offers using the UCAS Tariff.
 The combination of A-level grades listed here would be just one way of achieving the UCAS Tariff points for this course.